sangyup-lee/sangyup-lee.github.io/aboutme.md

 I spend most of time doing research, studying, teaching, and with/for my family.

-I am interested in the following anlytical methods (Basically, I like Data Science):
+I am interested in the following analytical methods (Basically, I like Data Science):
 - Econometrics
 - Text analysis
 - Network analysis